The Advanced Technology Center on the Central/Mohler Campus is now open.

 With the new Advanced Technology Center now open on Central/Mohler Campus, hundreds of students are taking their hands-on learning to a new level.

-Covering more than 51,629 square feet, the two-story facility houses Bates Technical College’s engineering, information technology, software development and digital media programs, with unique features built to provide real-world learning opportunities around every corner.
+Covering more than 51,629 square feet, the two-story facility houses Bates Technical College’s engineering, information technology, computer networking systems technician, software development and digital media programs, with unique features built to provide real-world learning opportunities around every corner.

 “The new space is much larger than our former space at the Downtown Campus,” says Mechanical Engineering instructor Curt Meyer.
 “It will allow for more opportunities to offer hands-on learning exercises in the classroom.
 I’m also eager to gain spaces for lecture, lab and independent study, which will allow me to separate groups within the program and provide instruction without disturbing other groups,” he says, adding that his first task will be to evaluate the space, and plan for equipment purchases that will improve the delivery of the program.